 Your hair is graying prematurely

 Even if your parents didn’t find that pivotal first gray strand until they were near their 40s, you can start the aging process earlier or later.
 Genetics might play a part, but in some rare cases, McMordie says the loss of pigment in hair at a young age can indicate a copper deficiency.
 Though it’s a trace mineral that doesn’t require much consumption, she suggests adding more mushrooms, sesame seeds, and seaweeds to fight back against the process.
 A supplement that’s specifically formulated for your hair is also a smart idea.
-Orb Hair, Skin & Nails + Collagen contains a blend of copper, zinc, vitamin D, and more for your most lustrous locks.
+Next, check out these tricks for healthy, long hair.